notofonts/noto-sans-nushu/README.md

 Even until nowadays it is hard to determine with certainty a date of origins for Nüshu, as there are very few old documents with this script or traces of its beginnings remaining (see in *Chapter 06.
 How is it used* to know why).

-> caption: a legend says that during the Song dynasty, a young woman from Jingtian village (荆田村) in Jiangyong county has been chosen to join the imperial court to be concubine.
-From there, she found out a way to keep communications with her family through symbols written on handkerchiefs sent away to her homeland, along with instructions on how to decipher them.
-To decipher her symbols, readers needed to firstly know the local dialect of Jingtian...

-> (image)

 But, it is said by most (serious) researchs that Nüshu finds its origins around the 9th century, during the beginning of Song dynasty (960 - 1279) from the oldest still existing documents or more recent ones mentioning Nüshu.
 Most of the documents and artefacts with Nüshu are dated from Ming (1368 - 1644) and Qing (1644 - 1911) dynasties, kept in Hunan Museum in Changsha.
 Bronze coins dated from [Taiping Heavenly Kingdom](https://en.wikipedia.org/wiki/Taiping_Heavenly_Kingdom) (太平天国) era (1851 - 1864) has been discovered in 1993 in Nanjing (much further North to Jiangyong) with Nüshu characters on one side saying "women under the sky, sisters of one family" (天下妇女，姊妹一家).
 It is the oldest artefact found with Nüshu characters so far.

-(image of the coin)
+(02-bronze-coin.jpg)